zowe/docs-site/docs/user-guide/systemrequirements-zos.md

   Some features of Zowe require SSH, such as the Desktop's SSH terminal.
   Some users may also find it convenient to install and manage Zowe via SSH, as an alternative to OMVS over TN3270.

+- (Optional, recommended) Parallel Sysplex.

+  To deploy Zowe for high availability, Parallel Sysplex environment is recommended.
+Please check [Configuring Sysplex](configure-sysplex.md#z-os-system-requirements) for more information.

 ### Zowe API Mediation Layer on z/OS requirements